 - claims relating to Holiday Act 2003

 A key point to note is that matters already known to the buyer will always be excluded.
 Therefore, liability under specific indemnities for known matters under an SPA will not be included.
-Nor will any item formally disclosed by the sellers in a disclosure letter or otherwise know to the buyer pre-completion.
+Nor will any item formally disclosed by the sellers in a disclosure letter or otherwise known to the buyer pre-completion.
 As with any matter disclosed pre-completion, once on notice of the issue, a buyer needs to evaluate the risk and either adjust the purchase price, or seek a specific indemnity for any potential future loss.

 The SPA and W&I insurance policy should be carefully reviewed and read side-by-side to ensure that there are no gaps in cover (other than those agreed), and that exclusions are carefully drafted.